 CDP has previously supported recovery in Myanmar.
 For example, CDP awarded $200,000 through its COVID-19 Response Fund to Asia Foundation to create new economic opportunities for vulnerable under/unemployed job-seeking youth and help small and medium businesses maintain business continuity and survive during COVID-19 as well as adapt for a post–COVID world.

-The Myanmar Cyclone Mocha Flash Appeal was announced by humanitarian partners on May 23 and requests $333 million to provide humanitarian assistance to 1.6 million people.
+The Myanmar Cyclone Mocha Flash Appeal was announced by humanitarian partners on May 23, 2023, and requested $333 million to provide humanitarian assistance to 1.6 million people.

-The combined $886.7 million Humanitarian Response Plan and Cyclone Mocha Flash Appeals were critically underfunded as of Sept.
-18, with donors providing only 26.6% of the required funding.
-And the 2023 Joint Response Plan for the Rohingya Humanitarian Crisis was only 16% funded as of May 2023.
+The combined $886.7 million Humanitarian Response Plan and Cyclone Mocha Flash Appeals were critically underfunded as of Oct.
+2, with donors providing only 28% of the required funding.

 Resources